 The Alzheimer's Association offers a wide range of resources and support for individuals and families affected by Alzheimer's disease.
 Their website provides information on the disease, caregiving tips, and resources for finding local support groups and services.
 They also offer a 24/7 helpline for support and guidance.
 Additionally, their local chapters provide educational programs, support groups, and other resources for individuals and families in their communities.
 Don't hesitate to reach out for help and support during this challenging time.

 Check out these websites below!

 The Alzheimer's Association offers resources and support for caregivers of loved ones with Alzheimer's disease at every stage of the disease.
 Effective communication is key, especially as the disease progresses and communication becomes more difficult.
 The Alzheimer's Association has local chapters that offer resources and support for caregivers, including tips on how to communicate effectively and navigate the different stages of the disease.
-Additionally, seeking professional help from organizations like Caring Transitions of Somerset, Middlesex and Union County can provide guidance and support for decluttering and downsizing, as well as assistance with house cleaning and estate planning.
+Additionally, seeking professional help from organizations like Caring Transitions of Somerset County can provide guidance and support for decluttering and downsizing, as well as assistance with house cleaning and estate planning.
 By utilizing these resources and incorporating effective communication strategies, caregivers can provide the best possible care for their loved ones with Alzheimer's disease.